 - Budget pools to be set-up.

-And, as with all awards, the Human Subjects Protection training must be completed prior to account setup.
+And, as with all awards, the Human Subjects Protection training and The Principal Investigator Responsibility training must be completed prior to account setup.

 Once all appropriated documentation and information is received, OSP will notify Post Award Finance who will set up the guarantee account and notify the department.

-It is the department's responsibility to monitor all guarantee accounts closely until the award arrives.
+It is the department's responsibility to monitor all guarantee accounts closely.

 Establishing Expenditure Budgets on Clinical Trial Projects